 Sinatra shows off a couple of ways to diversify the suit, either worn simply and casually or with more colorful accents.
 While Sinatra chooses simple for the casino and loud for the funeral, you may find yourself having better luck switching that formula.

-- Dark charcoal gray single-breasted suit coat with notch lapels, 3-button front, 3-button cuffs, breast pocket, straight jetted hip pockets, and a ventless rear
+- Single-breasted jacket with notch lapels, 3-button front, welted breast pocket, straight jetted hip pockets, 3-button cuffs, and a ventless rear

-- Dark charcoal gray single-pleated trousers with belt loops, side pockets, and plain-hemmed bottoms
+- Single-pleated trousers with belt loops, side pockets, and plain-hemmed bottoms

-- A solid dark necktie, either black or dark blue silk
+- Solid dark necktie, either black or dark blue silk

 - Thin black leather belt with a brass squared clasp